vmware-tanzu/apps-cli-plugin/docs/command-reference/commands-details/workload_create_update_apply.md

 ```
 </details>

-In the first part, the workload definition is displayed.
-After that, there is a survey asking user if the workload should be created or updated and finally, if workload is actually to be created or updated, a couple of hints to commands that can be used to do a follow up.
+In the first section, the definition of workload is displayed.
+Its followed by a prompt asking whether the workload should be created or updated.
+In the last section, if workload is actually to be created or updated, a couple of hints/suggestions are displayed about the next set of commands that can be used for a follow up.
 Each flag used in this example will be explained in detail in the following section.

 ## Workload Apply flags